system76/tech-docs/src/models/nebula19-1/assembly.md

 ## Installing the CPU duct fans:

 nebula19 ships with one 92mm fan (`BQ PUW2-9225-MR-PWM`) installed in the back of the CPU duct.
-If you install a CPU cooler with its own 92mm fan, such as the optional Noctua `NH-U9S` cooler sold with nebula19 (which includes a Noctua `NF-A9 PWM` fan), then the CPU cooler's fan can be mounted in the front of the CPU duct.
+If you install a CPU cooler with its own 92mm fan, such as the optional Be Quiet!
+Pure Rock Slim 2 `BK030` or Noctua `NH-U9S` coolers sold with nebula19 (which include an additional `BQ PUW2-9225-MR-PWM` fan or a Noctua `NF-A9 PWM` fan, respectively), then the CPU cooler's fan can be mounted in the front of the CPU duct.

 These instructions use the Noctua `NH-U9S` as an example.